Ayodhya land deal: AAP's Sanjay Singh claims house 'attacked' by BJP supporters | Politics

 The AAP sources said the nameplate of Singh's house was blackened by two persons.
 They raised slogans and tried to enter the premises forcibly.

-Deputy Commissioner of Police (New Delhi) Deepak Yadav said two persons have been detained in connection with the incident.
+Deputy Commissioner of Police (New Delhi) Deepak Yadav said two persons, who were earlier detained in connection with the incident, have been arrested.

-''An attempt was made to deface the nameplate at the residence of Sanjay Singh, MP.
-Two persons have been detained in this regard.
-No physical injury has been caused to anyone.
-Further investigation is on,'' he tweeted.
+''An FIR has been registered under sections 188/34 of the Indian Penal Code and Section-3 of Delhi Prevention of Defacement of Property Act, 2007.
+Two persons have been arrested and further investigation is on,'' he tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)